MZlatunic35/se_project_aroundtheus/README.md

 # Practicum Project 3: Around The U.S.

 This is the third project from Practicum of the Web Development program.
-It was created using HTML and CSS, based on the Figma design layout.
+It was created using HTML,CSS and JavaScript based on the Figma design layout.
 The web page is responsive, so it has been designed for both desktop and mobile devices.
-Photos have been optimized using "TinyPng" (https://tinypng.com/).
+Photos have been optimized using "TinyPng". (https://tinypng.com/).

 # Figma